Sustainable Kitchens: 18 Ideas for an Eco-Friendly Design

 Fridges and freezers that optimise storage temperatures not only make the best use of energy for your home, but also prevent food waste.

-Every appliance will have an energy rating label from A+++ to D, designed to help you work out its energy demands and the cost to run it.
+Every appliance will have an energy ratings for appliances label designed to help you work out its energy demands and the cost to run it.

-When you dispense water from a boiling water tap, you dispense the exact amount that you need, leading to a more energy efficient use of hot water.
+Alternatively, fit a boiling water tap as this allows you to dispense the exact amount that you need, leading to a more energy efficient use of hot water.

 You should also be thinking about conserving water in your kitchen.
 Taps and appliances (including dishwashers and washing machines) which work with a low water flow and minimise water consumption should be a priority.